wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

 has been increasing for 10 minutes.

 #### Troubleshooting
-1. Inspect the Telegraf logs.
+1. Inspect the Telegraf logs from the `telegraf_agent` job on the `wavefront-nozzle` deployment.

 ## TAS UAA Latency is Elevated
 Time in milliseconds that UAA took to process a request that the Gorouter sent to UAA endpoints.